alkampfergit/personal-blog/codewrecks/content/post/old/2010/04/ssis-use-parameter-with-ado-net-source-in-dataflow.md

 As you can verify I simply create a T-Sql query with the parameter @clieId, then assign the value of a variable to the parameter, but in a Data Flow you cannot use parameter on ADO Net Source, and this can be a problem, because I need to filter the source data by customer and date range, then doing transformation etc etc.

 The solution is using Expression, you can see that he Move Data for ExcelAnalysis has a little pink triangle in the upper left, to specify that some properties are set with expression.
-If you click on the whole dataflow in the â€œcontrol Flowâ€ tab you can setup expression for the Data Flow Block
+If you click on the whole dataflow in the *control Flow* tab you can setup expression for the Data Flow Block

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/04/image_thumb10.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2010/04/image10.png)